Fabian

 How to Pronounce Fabian

 Our model has identified 2 different pronunciations for the name Fabian.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 88.1% confident that Fabian is pronounced as FAY-bee-uhn.
-The next most likely pronunciation is FA-bee-uhn, at 11.9% confidence.
+Our model is 88.1% confident that Fabian is pronounced as FAY-bee-uhn, which has 3 syllables.
+The next most likely pronunciation is FA-bee-uhn, at 11.9% confidence, with 3 syllables.

 FAY-bee-uhn (3 syllables)